Happy birthday to you

 At the time, Keen did not know what would follow, but now as he watched Billy standing at the head of the table, the only question that played on his mind was when it would occur?

 Just like on that day in their kitchen, Keen regretted having bought the music box.
 Now, panic-struck, the man heaved little pants no one noticed, except Adrianne.
-Under the table, Keen used his hands, which he placed on his knees to stop his legs tremble.
+Keen used his hands under the table, which he placed on his knees to stop his legs tremble.

 “Oh, come on, Billy, if you don’t like the present, I’m sure you can exchange it, in it, Keen?”
 Maggie, one of Billy’s co-workers, turned to face Keen, prompting him to speak.